SATheinen/Visual-Cortex-Simulation/README.md

 ## 🙏 Acknowledgments

 This work was conducted at the Institute for Advanced Simulation (IAS-6) at Forschungszentrum Jülich, using their HPC infrastructure.
 Special thanks to the NEST development team for their excellent simulation toolkit.

----

-*Note: Due to the computational scale (1M+ neurons, 1B+ synapses), full simulation code requires HPC resources.
-Contact me for details on running or adapting this model.*